- ACE Awards

-**Nominations for the 2017 AKC Humane Fund Awards for Canine Excellence are now closed - read all about the 2017 ACE winners.
+**Nominations for the 2017 AKC Humane Fund Awards for Canine Excellence are now closed - read all about the 2017 winners below.
 Click here to nominate a dog for the 2018 AKC Humane Fund Awards for Canine Excellence

 2017 AKC Humane Fund Awards for Canine Excellence Winners

-The AKC® Humane Fund is pleased to announce the winners of the 17th annual AKC Humane Fund Awards for Canine Excellence (ACE).
+The AKC® Humane Fund is pleased to announce the winners of the 18th annual AKC Humane Fund Awards for Canine Excellence (ACE).
 These awards celebrate five loyal, hard-working dogs that have significantly improved the lives of their owners and communities.

 This year’s ACE winners are:

-Click here to view and download imagery of the 2016 AKC Humane Fund ACE recipients.
+Click here to view and download imagery of the 2017 AKC Humane Fund ACE recipients.

 To qualify, the dog must have performed some exemplary act, whether large or seemingly small, that has significantly benefitted a community or individual.
 Dogs do not have to be AKC registered to be nominated.
 Anyone can nominate a dog however if not nominated by the dog's owner, the owner will be contacted for official release of the story and image provided by the nominator.